 The Macmillan Way is a 290 mile trail from Boston in Lincolnshire to Abbotsbury on the Jurassic Coast passing through Northamptonshire, The Cotswolds and Wiltshire on the way south.
 Or why not follow the Great Wessex Way on it's 265 mile route from Salisbury in Wiltshire down through east Dorset to Swanage and then all the way west to Lyme Regis.

 Shorter routes include the 50 mile White Hart Link connecting the five Dorset towns of Shaftesbury, Gillingham, Stalbridge, Sturminster Newton and Blandford Forum.
 You could also choose the 34 mile Avon Valley Path starting at Salisbury in Wiltshire and ending in east Dorset at Christchurch or the 28 mile Liberty Trail between Lyme Regis in west Dorset with Ham Hill in Somerset.

 Walking, but not as you know it

-Book a trek with Donkey Walking Adventures or the Ancient Trails Company for a unique and relaxing experience that you can't wait to tell your friends all about.
-Wander through the countryside with your new furry friend, they will even carry your picnic for you!
+Book a trek with the Ancient Trails Company for a unique and relaxing experience that you can't wait to tell your friends all about.
+You'll get to wander through the countryside with your very own pony who will even carry your picnic for you!

 Many groups will choose Dorset for the location for their walking get-togethers and group accommodation is available throughout the county.

-Take a look at our suggested top ten walks - head to the coast to feel the wind in your hair or inland for rolling hills and cute villages.
+Take a look at our suggested top ten walks and either head to the coast to feel the wind in your hair or inland for rolling hills and pretty chocolate-box villages.

 How about leaving the car behind and travelling purely on foot or by bus?.
 We've got a range of walking routes available for you to download which start and stop at bus stops.
 And if you are using the bus or train to travel around, look out for group discounts and special offers to save some money.